pryv/dev-site/source/customer-resources/pryv.io-setup.md

 ## Obtain an SSL certificate

-You will need to obtain an SSL certificate to enable encryption to the platform's API.
+You will need to obtain a wildcard SSL certificate for *.DOMAIN to enable encryption to the platform's API.
 For this, you can either obtain one from your hosting provider, or generate one using LetsEncrypt, for which we can provide you a quick guide.

 We have automatic SSL certificate renewal on our roadmap, so let us know if you are interested.